Sunil-Pradhan/javascript-cheatsheet/README.md

 </div>
 <br/>

 <a name="js-function"></a>

 ## JavaScript Function

-Everything in
+Functions are subprograms which are used to compute a value or perform a task.

+**Type of function:**

+* Built-in functions
+* User-defined functions

 <br/>
 <div align="right">
     <b><a href="#javascript-cheatsheet">↥ back to top</a></b>
 </div>
 <br/>

 <hr>